Norway: Music

 Norway enjoys many music festivals throughout the year, all over the country.
 Norway is the host of one of the world's biggest extreme sport festivals with music, Ekstremsportveko—a festival held annually in Voss.
 Oslo is the host of many festivals, such as Øyafestivalen and by:Larm.
 Oslo used to have a summer parade similar to the German Love Parade.
 In 1992, the city of Oslo wanted to adopt the French music festival Fête de la Musique.
 Fredrik Carl Størmer established the festival.
-Even in its first year, "Musikkens Dag" gathered thousands of people and artists in the streets of Oslo.
+From its first year, "Musikkens Dag" gathered thousands of people and artists in the streets of Oslo.
 "Musikkens Dag" is now renamed Musikkfest Oslo.